 - e.
 Restart the controller by entering the following command: RESTART THIS_CONTROLLER f.
-Disconnect the PC or terminal from the maintenance port of t - f.
+Disconnect the PC or terminal from the maintenance port of the provided of t - f.
 Disconnect the PC or terminal from the maintenance port of the controller having its cache module replaced.